 Must hear: Blue Christmas

-Salsoul, the New York City-based record label, was synonymous with disco.
+Salsoul, the New York City-based record label, was a major player in the disco revolution.
 Its releases include classics by Loleatta Holloway, First Choice, Skyy, Charo and Jocelyn Brown.
 Making these high-quality records wasn’t cheap or easy, though.
 In the 70s, largely because electronic substitutes of the time couldn’t accurately replicate strings and brass, large orchestras were often used on the label’s recording sessions.
 In Salsoul’s case, this was the cadre of crack musicians known as The Salsoul Orchestra, and they became famous in their own right largely due to the 1976 album Christmas Jollies.

 The album is disco fluff in its best sense, reflecting the ethos of the time.
 There’s frothy versions of classics such as Little Drummer Boy, alongside disco-length DJ medleys.
 The voices come courtesy of The Sweethearts Of Sigma, a highly-skilled girl group whose backing vocals grace recordings by Elton John, Grace Jones, Billy Paul and Patti Labelle, among dozens (if not hundreds) of others.